thephpleague/uri/README.md

 ### Comparing two `League\Url\Url` object

-To enable object comparison we have a `League\Url\Url::sameValueAs` which can behave in strict or non stric method.
-This depends on how you have defined the `League\Url\Url::encodingType` property.
+To enable object comparison we have a `League\Url\Url::sameValueAs` which can behave in strict or non strict mode.
+In strict mode the encoding type used for the query string representation is taken into account.
 ```php
     $url1 = Factory::createFromString('example.com');
     $url2 = Factory::createFromString('//example.com');